ameeracadam/Masterclass/task2_git/Task 2.md

 To push your commits to your repo on Github, type in the following command line in your Terminal:

 `git push origin [your_branch_name]`
+To push to master branch:  `git push origin master`

 This pushes the changes made in your local repository to a remote repository you specified as the origin.